iot-lnu/Basic-IoT-Workshop/visualize.md

 ![Alt text](/images/i28.png)

 Now, we are asked to provide the DevEUI of the device we want to add, so we paste that.
-Our `DevEUI` can be found either in the `boot.py` file or in TheThingsNetwork under the device page.
+Our `DevEUI` can be found in TheThingsNetwork under the device page.

 ![Alt text](/images/i29.png)